-SPAN 121 ADVANCED ELEMENTARY SPANISH I (C-ID SPAN 110: SPAN 121 + 122)
+SPAN 121 ADVANCED ELEMENTARY SPANISH I (C-ID SPAN 110: both SPAN 121 and 122 must be taken)

 Units (Grade Option) 3; Class Hours: 48-54 lecture hours/semester; Recommended: Eligibility for ENGL 100; Prerequisite(s): SPAN 110 or 112, or equivalent.
 Description: Equivalent to the first half of SPAN 120.
 Continuation of SPAN 110 or 112, for students who can use Spanish to talk about the "here and now" and narrate a simple story in the past.
 Students further develop and practice oral and written communication skills in many contexts (health, pressures and conveniences of modern life, the arts, free-time activities).
 Cultural aspects of the Spanish-speaking world are emphasized.
 The class is conducted primarily in Spanish.
 Transfer: CSU: C2, UC.